Neurosymbolic AI for Reasoning over Knowledge Graphs: A Survey: Neurosymbolic Approaches for Reasoning over KGs

-Alshahrani \etal \cite{alshahrani2017neuro} developed a biological KG from various sources and employed an ontological reasoner to augment and control the scope of the graph.
-With the reasoner, a fully deduced graph was thus drawn with newly inferred edges.
-As illustrated in Fig. \ref{fig:modular_two_step}, node embeddings were subsequently generated from this augmented KG using the previously described DeepWalk algorithm \cite{perozzi2014deepwalk}.
-They coined their whole pipeline \textbf{Walking RDF and OWL}.
-Finally, link prediction could be performed using embeddings as input.
-After validating their approach on existing ontologies, they performed a drug repurposing task to determine whether two drugs share an indication, represented by an edge between drug and disease nodes.
-Not only did prediction performance improve with the augmented KG, but their model could also accurately predict other links, like side effects.
-Agibetov and Samwald \cite{agibetov2018fast} aimed to improve this approach with an alternative, log-linear embedding method.
-Because the relation types in their KG were all unique, the KG could be `flattened', making the original model faster and easier to train, thereby improving indication prediction further with the reasoner-augmented KG as input.
+This is depicted by the leftmost subcategory of Fig. \ref{fig:taxonomy}-A and demonstrates the first example of the \mbox{\refunderep} characteristic.
+These approaches involve a simple, unidirectional flow of information from the symbolic module to the neural module.
+For example, Alshahrani \etal \cite{alshahrani2017neuro} developed a biological KG from various sources and employed an ontological reasoner to augment and control the scope of the graph.
+With the reasoner, a fully deduced graph is thus obtained with newly inferred edges.
+As illustrated in Fig. \ref{fig:modular_two_step}, embeddings are subsequently generated from this augmented KG using the DeepWalk algorithm \cite{perozzi2014deepwalk} (see \S\ref{subsection:embedding_kg_completion}).
+Finally, link prediction is performed using embeddings as input.
+They tested their pipeline, which they coined \textbf{Walking RDF and OWL}, on a drug repurposing task to determine whether two drugs share indications, represented by edges between drug and disease nodes.
+They found that prediction performance improved with the augmented KG.
+Agibetov and Samwald \cite{agibetov2018fast} aimed to improve \textbf{Walking RDF and OWL} with an alternative, log-linear embedding method in the neural module, showing that different combinations of symbolic and neural modules may affect predictions.
+Consequently, one may wonder how consistently the KG augmentation step improves performance.

-Aside from drug repurposing, modular approaches have also been effectively used for applications such as autonomous driving.
-For the scene understanding task, data is often derived from sensors, such as LIDAR and RADAR, as well as video data taken from the car position as done by Wickramarachchi \etal \cite{wickramarachchi2020evaluation}, which we will refer to as \textbf{RW-autodrive}.
-In this work, KGs have proven effective in managing scene data, and KGE algorithms offered great predictive capabilities.
-Three different embedding algorithms were compared on both raw KGs and KGs augmented by an ontological reasoner.
-They showed that, regardless of the algorithm used, better performance was achieved on the augmented KGs, suggesting that incorporation of domain knowledge into KGE methods is especially useful within the autonomous driving domain \cite{wickramarachchi2020evaluation}.
+Another study by Wickramarachchi \etal \cite{wickramarachchi2020evaluation}, which we will refer to as \textbf{RW-autodrive}, explored this, using varying neural modules in an autonomous driving application.
+For this study's scene understanding task, data was derived from sensors, such as LIDAR and RADAR, as well as video data taken from the car position.
+They compared the performances of three different KGE algorithms between both raw KGs and KGs augmented by an ontological reasoner.
+They showed that, regardless of the KGE algorithm used, better performance was achieved on the augmented KGs, suggesting that incorporation of domain knowledge into KGE methods is especially useful within the autonomous driving domain \cite{wickramarachchi2020evaluation}.